Carl-Maxwell/promulgation.ninja/docs/schema.md

 id          | integer   | not null, primary key field_id    | integer   | not null, foreign key (references fields) value       | string    |
-state       | string    | default "live"
+state       | string    | default "alive"

 * the value here is a string, the key is the presentable name of the field ("First Name", "Subject", etc)
-* the state is either "live" or "dead", used to 'delete' submission fields in a recoverable manner
+* the state is either "alive" or "dead", used to 'delete' submission fields in a recoverable manner

 ### Likerts